Surat-Bhushan/Odometry_Project_IITD/README.md

 ATE(Absolute Trajectory Error) and RPE(Relative Pose Error) are calculated.
 Drift is analysed.

 ## 6. Plotting and Visualisation
-Point clouds and graphs are plotted for visual demonstration.
+Point clouds (Frames and ICP) and graphs (Drift using ATE in both ICP types, estimated and actual trajectory) are plotted for visual demonstration.

 ## 7. Failure Case Demonstration
 ### The 4 Test Cases